-Protecting the Inheritance of a Child, Spouse and Those You Love With a Trust
+Protecting the Inheritance of a Child, Spouse, and Beneficiaries You Love With a Trust

 Asset Protection trusts can be set up by parents and grandparents for their descendants.
-These Trusts can provide asset protection for the children because the children have not set up the trusts for themselves.
+These Trusts can provide protection because the beneficiaries have no immediate rights to the funds in the trust if written correctly.

 Here’s a Case Study:

 At her death, mom had a trust in place in which she left her Estate outright to her son.
-Mom expected that after her son, her estate would eventually pass to her son’s only child (mom’s grandson) from his first marriage.
+Mom expected that if something happened to her son, her estate would pass to her son’s only child (mom’s grandson) from his first marriage.
 At the time of mom’s death, her son had recently married his second wife.
-What could happen to mom’s Estate without proper planning?
+What could happen to mom’s Estate now if her son dies without proper planning?

 Trusts Offer Four Levels of Protection

-Below are the most common distribution techniques parents and grandparents and can use to leave assets to their children or designated beneficiaries.
-Read from left to right to better understand the subject.
+Take a look at the most common distribution techniques that parents and grandparents can adopt to leave their estates to their children, grandchildren and/or designated beneficiaries.
+Read the columns from left to right to better understand the subject matter.

 There Are Four Distribution Techniques You Can Select to Leave Assets in Trust to Children or Other Beneficiaries: